edscottite/The-Azure-Program/update.md

 04/04/23

 > UI Framework + Design, command integration ( File Opening, Network Response, Intro the Administration settings and Local Device Information Capture.
-I failed on integrating a command output for the graph on which displays the traffic through a graph model. ( I was tired at the time and my brain had started to hurt along with starting to become frustrated with the issues beforehnd.
+I failed on integrating a command output for the graph on which displays the traffic through a graph model. ( I was tired at the time and my brain had started to hurt along with starting to become frustrated with the issues beforehand. )

 12/04/23